andykang8099/Phylogeny-Inference-with-Animal-DNA-Sequences-data/README.md

 This is my statistics thesis research project, Phylogeny Inference with Animal DNA sequences data, under the supervision of Prof. Larget

-This projcet could be categorized to four parts:
+This project could be categorized to four parts:

 1.Construct the Maximum-Likelihood phylogenetic trees with GTR, Jukes-Cantor, K2P models with thousands time bootstrapping using animal DNA sequences data in MrBayes and RAxML.